jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ### SQLite

-Is an interesting small database.
-It skips some of the bigger features to be mean and lean.
+SQLite skips some of the bigger features to be mean and lean.
 "SQLite is an in-process library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine[^150]."
 It is meant to store and retrieve data and that is about it.
 This makes it very small and very compact, which makes it great for using on the mobile platform Android or iOS since it is a single binary file, and can be installed on mobile devices and tablets as part of an application.
 Sqlite3 has the unique licensing of being the [Public Domain](https://sqlite.org/copyright.html "Public Domain for Sqlite3").
 You can install SQlite3 via the normal package mechanism and it is usually close to being up to date.
 Note that SQlite3 doesn't listen on external ports by default it is included as an external library in your application.

 * ```sudo apt-get install sqlite3```
 * ```sudo yum install sqlite```